20 Philodendron Plants for Indoors with Names and Pictures

 Philodendron mayoi commonly called Fern-like Philodendron or Palm-like Philodendron is an easy-care, rare, perennial plant native to Brazil.

-It bears deeply lobed, bright-green, rubbery leaves, about 7 in. long with 6 lobes on either side of the leaf blade and look like a palm frond.
+Fern-like Philodendron bears deeply lobed, bright-green, rubbery leaves, about 7 inches long with 6 lobes on either side of the leaf blade and look like a palm frond.

 The plant is named in honor of an aroid botanist, Dr. Simon Mayo.
-It can grow to a height of about 2-4 ft in bright, indirect light and warm, humid conditions.
+It can grow to a height of about 2-4 feet in bright indirect light and warm, humid conditions.

 17. Philodendron rugosum (Pigskin Philodendron)